bitpay/cordova-plugin-qrscanner/readme.md

 ## Platform Specific Details

 This plugin attempts to properly abstract all the necessary functions of a well-designed, native QR code scanner.
 Here are some platform specific details it may be helpful to know.

+## iOS

+This plugin is always tested with the latest version of Xcode.
+Please be sure you have updated Xcode before installing.

+If you run into issues in your own project, try the test project in this repo to confirm your environment is set up properly: `npm run gen-tests && npm run test:ios`.

 ## Browser